landonturner/lturner.net/source/blog/building-this-blog.md

 This is going to be a blog, so obviously it needs to have different pages for each topic I decide to write about, starting with this one.
 It needs to live under my own domain name.
 Each blog post will be a standard markdown file.
-I need to be able to have a resonably quick feedback loop to see my changes reflected in a browser during development and authoring.
-This post will detail how to setup a such an environment and deploy it to Netlify.
+I need to be able to have a reasonably quick feedback loop to see my changes reflected in a browser during development and authoring.
+This post will detail how to set up such an environment and deploy it to Netlify.

-Each individual post in the blog we will make will be a simple [Markdown](https://en.wikipedia.org/wiki/Markdown) file that gets translated into a fully formed html page.
+Each individual post in the blog we will make will be a simple [Markdown](https://en.wikipedia.org/wiki/Markdown) file that gets translated into a fully formed HTML page.
 I have some experience with [Metalsmith](https://metalsmith.io/), which will be the beating heart for this conversion.
-The produced html files then can be served directly over the internet.
+The produced HTML files then can be served directly over the internet.

-This code for this blog is hosted publicy on [github](https://github.com/landonturner/lturner.net) and the blog itself is hosted using [Netlify](https://netlify.com) for free with their personal tier.
+This code for this blog is hosted publicly on [github](https://github.com/landonturner/lturner.net) and the blog itself is hosted using [Netlify](https://netlify.com) for free with their personal tier.
 Thanks Netlify.

 ## Technical

-The project is built off of Metalsmith and uses the handebars template language.
+The project is built off of Metalsmith and uses the handelbars template language.
 It uses an nginx container to serve the files in development, and nodemon to automatically rebuild each file.